 Thieves often target petrol-hybrid models - especially older models that are less likely to have converter cage or anti-theft device installed.

-Criminals often audaciously pretend to be mechanics as they slide under cars in car parks or outside owner's homes.
+When carrying out catalytic converter thefts, criminals often audaciously pretend to be mechanics as they slide under cars in car parks or outside owner's homes.
 They then use an angle grinder to release the converter.

-Admiral revealed that the average claim for a catalytic converter theft is more than £1,500.
+Research from insurer Admiral revealed that the average claim for a catalytic converter theft is more than £1,500.
 And according to Admiral’s data, the most-targeted models are the Honda Jazz, Toyota Prius, Toyota Auris and Lexus RX.

 Car catalytic converter